Body Posture.

 Here's an idea that works for me for anybody who irrigates.

 Straddle the toilet as if riding a horse.
-Your back will be automatically be straightened, you won't slouch, and when evacuating your
+Your back will automatically be straightened, you won't slouch, and when evacuating your

-Tummy will be more relaxed.
-Also if you have a low cistern you have a shelf to put your bits on.
+tummy will be more relaxed.
+Also, if you have a low cistern, you have a shelf to put your bits on.

 Bill